BazzaCuda/ffmpegparams/README.md

 # ffmpegparams

 Release v2.0.2: paste an internet URL for a .m3u8 file and the UI will change to allow you to quickly specify a download location and filename for the captured stream and then run FFmpeg directly in a command prompt window.
 See release notes.

+N.B.
+If you create the default zzz_convert.bat file and, while it's running, you change your mind about how you've set the `Pause at End`, `Delete batch file at End`, or `Shutdown at End` checkboxes, you can change them!
+Leave `Overwrite batch file` checked and uncheck `Run batch file` so you don't start a second batch job running.
+Click Go again.
+This will overwrite your running batch file.
+Because of the way Windows reads batch files, your changes at the end of the .bat file will be read when the command processor gets to them.

 A quick and dirty, but nonetheless very useful, GUI front-end for FFMPEG.